Security-Onion-Solutions/securityonion-docs/cloud-gcp.rst

 .. note::

-   This section does not cover how to set up a VPC in GCP.
+   This section does not cover all aspects of how to set up a VPC in GCP, as each deployments is typically unique for the user.
 For more details about setting up a VPC, please see https://cloud.google.com/vpc/docs/vpc.

 Requirements
 ############